furstenheim/articles/multiselector/README.md

 ![Add selection](./add-selection.gif)

 ### Create sequence
 [String manipulation](https://plugins.jetbrains.com/plugin/2162-string-manipulation) is a cool plugin for intellij.
 It supports converting from CamelCase to snake_case, snake_case to kebab-case...
 And it supports "Create sequence", this is a super power with multicursors.
-It increases a sequence from the value selected in the first cursor.
+It increases a sequence starting from the value selected in the first cursor.
 Very useful at tests, both for creating mock data and for asserting information in arrays without looping.

 ![sequence](./create-sequence.gif)